/

 So how can CEOs put this into practice?
 Here are several levers, and each requires deliberate CEO action:

-Support Self-Evaluation: Encourage the board’s use of formal evaluations, and be open to feedback yourself.
+• Support Self-Evaluation: Encourage the board to use formal evaluations, and be open to feedback yourself.
 This signals partnership and a shared commitment to improvement.

 The impact of getting this right is substantial.
 The same McKinsey research shows that boards with effective collaboration are twice as likely to have a high impact on long-term value creation.
 For CEOs, the takeaway is simple: positioning the board as a partner builds allies in the toughest moments, not overseers waiting to second-guess decisions.